omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

 rating: []
 itinerary:
   - day: '1'
-    description: ''
+    description: >-
+      Before starting this cycling journey towards Coimbra, it's almost mandatory to explore Porto, classified as World Heritage and Capital of Culture and Tourism.
+Join us in a city walking tour and discover part of the heritage this city has to offer.
+Meet famous and well-known hot spots, such as the bookstore that influenced J.K.
+Rowling’s Harry Potter, the magnificent Stock Exchange Market, the blue and white tiles hiding at each corner and much more.
+Art, heritage and traditions are meant to be found and seen during this short city tour.
     location:
       lat: '41.1494512'
       lng: '-8.6107884'
     title: 'Day 1: Reception at Porto'
   - day: '2'
     description: >-
-      On this first day, you will make the coast towards the small village of Furadouro.
+      You will make the coast towards the small village of Furadouro.
 Leaving Porto, you will cross the city center of Porto, heading toward the river through one of the most famous bridges in Portugal.
 After crossing the Don Luis I bridge, you will enter the city of Vila Nova de Gaia, where you can observe the famous cellars of Porto wine.
 During this journey you will observe one of the most important icons, the chapel of Senhor da Pedra located in Miramar Beach.
-Arrival to the city of Espinho famous for its fresh fish, you taste the various fish dishes.
-      Arriving in the city of Ovar, there is the opportunity to taste the famous bread-cake of ovar, the highlight for tourists with a tradition of more than two centuries, and the convent sweets.
-Being a fishing ground can still taste the famous stews of fish or eels.
+You will have time to taste traditional fish dishes at lunch time in Espinho.
+Arriving in the city of Ovar, there is the opportunity to taste the famous bread-cake, the highlight for tourists with a tradition of more than two centuries, and the convent sweets.
+Being Ovar a fishing ground can still taste the famous stews of fish or eels.
       You will have the opportunity to see the famous Chapel of the Steps, which is classified as a National Interest Monument.
-You can see over the city several tiles, and thats why the city of Ovar be considered the city's "Tile Museum".
     location:
       lat: '40.87313436'
       lng: '-8.67736816'